-They both simultaneously went “Oomph!”
-The Jamaican maid blindly pushing a fully loaded linen supply cart and my wife, Ilse, who was taking photographs of the old photos hanging on the sixth floor of the historic Grove Park Inn in Asheville, North Carolina.
+They both simultaneously went “Oomph!”; The Jamaican maid blindly pushing a fully loaded linen supply cart and my wife, Ilse, who was standing about four or five feet from the wall of photographs, engrossed on taking the perfect photograph, when the maid pushed the cart into her.

 The linen cart hit Ilse squarely in the back as she faced the wall taking photos.
 The maid thought she simply had to push harder to overcome the unexpected obstacle, and so she gave the cart another good shove, hitting Ilse again just as my wife turned around to see what had just run into her.

 The maid looked around the edge of the cart after the second impact to see Ilse staring back at her in amazement and immediately panicked.

 Ilse began to laugh, but the maid’s fear overwhelmed her.
 The thought of hitting a guest with a laundry cart, not once, but twice, terrified the young woman.
 I’m sure visions of legal actions and probable termination flooded over her.
 Ilse, still laughing, walked over and put her arms around the maids’ shoulders.
 The maid’s relief could be felt all the way over to where I stood talking with Delores, the immaculately period dressed operator of the unique, 103 year old elevator, who had graciously taken time to give us a tour of the historic old section of the iconic Asheville landmark.